Aidenseo3180/T/README.md

 IF
 -----
 * If it's not working, copy&paste the converted link and modify it.
-Then, paste that link to the cmd that is being connected to ffmpeg.exe directory
+Then, paste that link to the cmd that is connected to ffmpeg.exe directory

 Links